 The modern construction industry most regularly utilizes two major building methods: pre-engineered building construction and conventional (or traditional) construction.
-Conventional construction uses different materials like concrete, masonry, or wood that are constructed on-site, whereas pre-engineered steel buildings use elements that built off-site and then delivered to the construction site.
+Conventional construction uses different materials like concrete, masonry, or wood that are constructed on-site, whereas pre-engineered steel buildings use components that are manufactured off-site and then delivered to the construction site.
 These two building methods are similar in that they each include design, foundation, framing, and finishes, but have the processes through which each of these steps are carried out differ greatly.

 Traditional construction occurs much more slowly on a step-by-step basis.
 First excavation is carried out and foundations are laid before framing can begin.
 Every step and piece of the building process must be completed before moving on to another step, which makes scheduling more complicated.
 Time and scheduling will depend on the efficiency of the tradesmen involved.
 The design process of conventional construction can affect the scheduling significantly, especially if the build is a complicated design.
 When each component is designed from scratch, as is usually the case with conventional construction methods, even a small construction project can take as long as six to ten months.